atata-framework/atata.io/getting-started/installation/via-atata-templates.md

 - {% include nuget.md name="NUnit" %}
 - {% include nuget.md name="NUnit3TestAdapter" %}

-You might also need to install a driver package for specific browser: {% include nuget.md name="WebDriver.ChromeDriver.win32" %}, {% include nuget.md name="WebDriver.IEDriverServer.win32" %}, etc.
+You might also need to install a driver package for specific browser: {% include nuget.md name="Selenium.WebDriver.ChromeDriver" %}, {% include nuget.md name="Selenium.WebDriver.IEDriver" %}, etc.
 {:.warning}

 In the created project you can specify your testing site base URL and apropriate driver in `UITestFixture.cs` class, e.g.: